The Escape: Chapter Seven: The Moment

 After years of planning, the moment settled on us.
 Alaina’s eyes met mine.
 Had we thought of everything?
 Considered every angle?
 Was leaving the best possible choice?
 It wasn’t the first time I had agonized over my choices about my family, but it felt like the biggest.

-Alaina tapped the light off.
+Alaina tapped the light.
 We stood in the dark for a moment, in the home we shared all our marriage, and considered what we were about to do.
 If we stayed, I knew exactly how my life would go.
 I would take over as Grand General, inherit my father’s home and wealth, and have all the power I could dream of.
-JJ would get betrothed and join the militia in a few years, and train to inherit the Grand General title.
-I would be a grandfather by 33, and the cycle would continue.
+JJ would join the militia in a few years, and train to inherit the Grand General title.
+I would be a grandfather by age 33, and the cycle would continue.

 JJ fell asleep by the end of the road, where we turned off toward the trees.
 It was a warm and humid night, but I don’t think the sweat soaking my shirt was from the heat.